dotKokott/wavearium/README.md

 - For now we are going with svelte ts and will add a backend when it becomes necessary.

 ## Next challenges
-- BufferOscillator.ts it is.
-Show the waveform from asArray()
+- Draw the right amount of waveform
 - Check this out: https://github.com/Tonejs/Tone.js/blob/c313bc6/Tone/source/oscillator/Oscillator.ts#L315

 	- Real and img can be calculated easily from partials